On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Introduction

-We define the incentive compatibility in terms of Bellman equations and address the challege induced by the above dynamic multi-dimensional decision making by establishing a one-shot deviation principal (e.g., \cite{blackwell1965discounted}).
-One-shot deviation principal has uncovered a foundation of optimality in game theory that if the agent's deviation from truthful reporting is not profitable for one period, then any finite arbitrary deviations from truthfulness is not profitable.
+We define the notion of dynamic incentive compatibility in terms of Bellman equations and address the challenge induced by the agent's dynamic multidimensional decision makings via establishing a one-shot deviation principle (see, e.g., \cite{blackwell1965discounted}).
+The one-shot deviation principle has uncovered a foundation of optimality in game theory.
+It states that if the agent's deviation from truthful reporting is not profitable for one period, then any finite arbitrary deviations from truthfulness are not profitable.
 Monotonicity regarding the designer's allocation rules with respect to the agent's private information is an important result for the implementability of mechanism design.
 Consider a single-good auction in which the states are bidders' valuations for a single good and the outcomes are the probabilities for the agent to win the good.
-Here, the monotonicity refers to that the probability to win the good is non-decreasing in the reported state (see, e.g., \cite{myerson1981optimal, berger2010path}). \cite{myerson1981optimal} has shown that monotonicity is sufficient for implementability in a single dimensional domain.
-However, in general monotonicity acts only as a necessary condition. \cite{rochet1987necessary} has constructed a necessary and sufficient condition, called cyclic monotonicity, under which one can design a mechanism such that truthful reporting is optimal for the rational agent.
-In this work, we describe a set of monotonicity conditions through inequalities characterized by functions of the non-monetary allocation rules, which we call potential functions.
-Given the optimality of the stopping rule, a sufficient condition of incentive compatibility is obtained by constructing the state-dependent payment rules in terms of potential functions.
-By applying the envelope theorem, we show a necessary condition of incentive compatibility and formulate the potential functions in closed form in terms of the allocation rule.
+Here, the notion of monotonicity is that the probability of winning the good is non-decreasing in the reported state (see, e.g., \cite{myerson1981optimal, berger2010path}). \cite{myerson1981optimal} has shown that monotonicity is sufficient for implementability in a single-dimensional domain.
+However, in general, monotonicity acts only as a necessary condition. \cite{rochet1987necessary} has constructed a necessary and sufficient condition, called cyclic monotonicity, under which one can design a mechanism such that truthful reporting is optimal for the rational agent.
+In this work, we describe a set of monotonicity conditions through inequalities characterized by functions of the allocation rules which we call potential functions.
+Given the optimality of the stopping rule, we represent each payment rule by the potential functions.
+By applying the envelope theorem, we formulate the potential functions in closed form in terms of the allocation rule.
+Our main results, Propositions \ref{proposition:sufficient_ICS}-\ref{prop:revenue_equivalence_new}, provide characterizations of the dynamic incentive compatibility when the agent with time-varying private information makes coupled decisions of reporting and stopping in a Markovian dynamic environment.
+The characterizations contribute as design principles by explicitly constructing the three payment rules in terms of the allocation rule and formulating the sufficient and the necessary conditions of dynamic incentive compatibility and facilitate a solid analytical view of dynamic mechanism design to elicit the agent's truthful reporting and optimal stopping.
 The sufficient and the necessary conditions yield a revenue equivalence property for the dynamic environment.
 We also show that given the threshold function and the allocation rule, the state-independent payment rule is unique up to a constant.
-Based on the threshold rule, we provide a design principle for the state-independent payment rule by specifying a regular condition constructed by the allocation rule and the threshold function.
-We observe that the posted-price payments from the state-independent payment rule is restricted by a class of regular condition.
+We observe that the posted-price payments from the state-independent payment rule are restricted by a class of regular conditions.
+Due to the analytical intractability, relaxation approaches are applied to the principal's mechanism design problem.
+We also provide a sufficient condition to evaluate the loss of the robustness of the dynamic incentive compatibility due to the relaxations and the approximations used to solve the principal's problem.